Develop your work experience, earn money, and build your confidence on a paid summer internship.

 Internships are a great way to discover different career options, including those not directly related to your current studies.
 Many of our roles are suitable for students from any degree course, with little to no work experience.
 Those which require knowledge, or a specific degree background, will say so in the advert.

-These opportunities are exclusive to Sussex second or penultimate year undergraduate students.
+- These opportunities are exclusive to Sussex second, third and final year undergraduate students.

 How to apply